 Consistent with the trend internationally, the state of Washington's legislature recently inched towards banning anonymous donation in new legislation.
-Previously, Washington sperm banks had been accepting anonymous donations, but the sperm donor could elect to reveal his information to future children.
-The new law flips this burden.
-When the donor makes his donation, his full name and medical information will be disclosed to his children at age eighteen unless the donor opts out and elects not to disclose that information.
-This legislation suggests America may be more willing to fall in line with the international retreat from anonymous donation.
+114 Previously, Washington sperm banks had been accepting anonymous donations, but the sperm donor could elect to reveal his information to future children.
+115 The new law flips this burden.
+116 When the donor makes his donation, his full name and medical information will be disclosed to his children at age eighteen unless the donor opts out and elects not to disclose that information.
+117 This legislation suggests America may be more willing to fall in line with the international retreat from anonymous donation.

 &lt;sup>112 Human Reproductive Technology (Licensing) Regulation, (2007) Cap.
-561A, 6, \$15(2)(a)(ii) (H K)), and also Cohn, supra note 111, at 84
+561A, 6, \$15(2)(a)(ii) (H.K.); see also Cahn, supra note 111, at 84.
+Cahn, supra note 111, at 83-84.